 So, in conclusion, you might be expecting a message of hope, but really we need to do much, much more.
 Better than no agreement is the best I can say, and the most optimistic thing I can end on is that countries agreed to come back in a year's time with new climate commitments.

-If you have enjoyed this article, you might enjoy my blogs at http://www.carbonchoices.uk and my book, Carbon Choices on the common sense solutions to our climate and nature crises.
-An ideal Christmas gift.
-Available from Amazon.
+If you have enjoyed this blog, please share with others on social media.
+You might also enjoy Carbon Choices on the common-sense solutions to our climate and nature crises.
+Available direct from me or from Amazon.
 I am donating one third of profits to rewilding projects.
+I am also available to give presentations on 'rewilding' or on the 'common-sense solutions to our climate crisis'.